jbruce12000/kiln-controller/docs/ziegler_tuning.md

 ```
 Kp: 3.853985144980333 1/Ki: 87.78173053095107 Kd: 325.9599328488931
 ```
-(Note that the Ki value is already inverted ready for use in config.py)
+(Note that the Ki value is already inverted ready for use in config)

 ------